title

 Khrushchev and Nixon in Moscow.
 Click for details

-The issue arose of the American proposal for inspecting missile sites for the sake of disarmament, and Khrushchev said that this might be done after the United States "liquidated its overseas bases."
-Nixon said that the money that each of their nations were spending on missiles was unfortunate, and Khrushchev agreed.
+Khrushchev and Nixon discussed the US proposal for inspecting missile sites for the sake of disarmament, and Khrushchev said that this might be done after the United States "liquidated its overseas bases."
+Nixon said that the money that each of their nations was spending on missiles was unfortunate, and Khrushchev agreed.
 Nixon said the United States and the Soviet Union would be better off if they stopped talking about a balance of power and emphasized instead that "both are powerful and want a future of peace rather than war."

 The discussion turned to Germany.
 Khrushchev accused the West of trying to "engulf East Germany and make all of Germany an ally of the West."
-Khrushchev expressed the Soviet Union's displeasure with what he called the "occupation regime" in West Berlin (in the middle of East Germany).
-The Berlin Wall had not yet been built, and Khrushchev was aware of the mischief that U.S. agents were creating in East Germany, including encouraging East Germans to defect who had been educated at state expense.
-East Germany was losing vital people who could earn more in the West, in addition to enjoying the West's freedoms.
+He expressed displeasure with West Berlin in the middle of East Germany.
+East Germany was losing people who could earn more in the West, some of them with university educations in East Germany at state expense.
 Khrushchev wanted a secure border between East and West Germany.
 He said that the Soviet Union was open to proposals, including the withdrawal of Allied forces from Berlin and Soviet forces from East Germany and Poland.